caltechlibrary/cait/README.md

 ```

 This will generate a site map of the HTML files found in *htdocs* with the results saved in *htdocs/sitemap.xml*.
 For more informaiton about sitemaps see the [sitemaps.org](http://sitemaps.org) website.

+## Setting up a production box

+The basic production environment would export the contents of ArchivesSpace nightly, regenerate the webpages, re-index the webpages and finally restart _servepages_ service.

+The script in *bin/nightly-update.sh* shows these steps based on the configuration in *etc/setup.sh*.
+This script is suitable for running form a cronjob under Linux/Unix/Mac OS X.